-- March and April Works and progress on risk areas: communication, training, and operations. - March 30th Conference Call of special purpose committee on National Firearm Strategy evaluation, strategy and orientation development relating to May and possibility of majority Conservative Government and its impact on the Long Gun Registry. - April 17th CACP Board meeting presentation by Jean-Guy Gagnon to the board about March 30th discussion and orientation and discussion on how best to mitigate the impacts of the dismantling of the long gun registry. - May 5th 2011 Following election of majority Conservative government, the Special purpose committee met and made the following decisions: - 1.
-Write letter to Minister Toews to mitigate the impact of dismantling the long gun registry.
-Propose recommendations. - 2.
-Develop presentation at CACP Annual Conference to inform Police Chiefs on impacts of changes to the registry and provide information about tools and training. - May 19th 2011 President Blair sent a letter to Minister Toews letter posted on CACP website.
-June 8th 2011 Meeting of Jean-Guy Gagnon, Pierre Perron and Geoff Francis to evaluate project and prepare presentation for the CACP Annual Conference on August 22nd.
+March and April - Works and progress on risk areas: communication, training, and operations.

+March 30th Conference Call of special purpose committee on National Firearm Strategy - evaluation, strategy and orientation development relating to May and possibility of majority Conservative Government and its impact on the Long Gun Registry.

+April 17th CACP Board meeting - presentation by Jean-Guy Gagnon to the board about March 30th discussion and orientation and discussion on how best to mitigate the impacts of the dismantling of the long gun registry.

+May 5th 2011 - Following election of majority Conservative government, the Special purpose committee met and made the following decisions:

+- 1. Write letter with recommendations to Minister Toews to mitigate the impact of dismantling the long gun registry. - 2.
+Develop presentation at CACP Annual Conference to inform Police Chiefs on impacts of changes to the registry and provide information about tools and training.

+May 19th 2011 - President Blair sent a letter to Minister Toews - letter posted on CACP website.
+June 8th 2011 - Meeting of Jean-Guy Gagnon, Pierre Perron and Geoff Francis to evaluate project and prepare presentation for the CACP Annual Conference on August 22nd.

+Final reading to abolish the Long Gun Registry occurred in February 2012.
+File is before Senate for final reading.
+CACP position is not to engage in discussion.